 MonDak Heritage CenterSidney

 The MonDak Heritage Center is the MonDak region's premier museum and art gallery, with the largest available exhibit space of any such combined facility in the region.
-Our mission is to preserve the region's cultural heritage and support its artistic development through traditional museum exhibits and art shows as well as through special programming.
+Their mission is to preserve the region's cultural heritage and support its artistic development through traditional museum exhibits and art shows, as well as through special programming.

 Fort Owen State ParkStevensville